 "62% of people have never taken a day off work for their mental health"

 The message that offering heartbreak leave would send, above all, is that an employee’s wellbeing matters.
-Plus, it’s practical – the Positive Parenting Alliance spoke to employees that were going through a divorce or separation and.
+Plus, it’s practical – the Positive Parenting Alliance spoke to employees that were going through a divorce or separation and 95% reported that their mental health at work had suffered.
 Research by Vitality also found that 62% of people have never taken a day off work for their mental health.
 The need to eliminate this stigma aside, allowing employees space during this time is likely to guarantee better work and productivity from them on the whole.

 "When companies invest in their employees and allow for time away, they are recognising the importance of rest and recovery, which we know has positive long-term impact on an employee’s productivity,” Courtney says.